theblcl/Minimal-Phone-Guide/docs/hardware.md

 Issue: Holding down the SHIFT or ALT key while typing quickly may not register correctly.

 Temporary Fix: Instead of holding down the key, tap or double-tap (to lock) SHIFT or ALT before selecting the desired character

+### WASD Mode
+If you want to use WASD for a directional pad such as for games, you can double tap ALT then press SYM.
+You will notice a directional icon appear in your status bar at the top.
+To get out of this mode, press SYM once more.
+Note that when you are in this mode, your characters symbols on the keyboard will rearrange such as ALT+M will be an “=” instead of a “,”